faanross/faanross.github.io/content/posts/course01.md

     - subsections
 8. **Post-Mortem Forensics: Log Analysis**
     - subsections
-9. **Post-Mortem Forensics: Traffic Analysis**
-    - subsections

 10. **Report write-up**
     - subsections
 11. **List of all references**
 12. **Cheat Sheets**

-Finally I do want to add that I myself am an `eternal student` and always learning.
-Creating these courses are part of my own pedagogical process, and as such it's possible, even perhaps probable, that I will make some mistakes.
-Mistakes themselves of course represent the opportunity for further education - but only if we become aware of them.
-So if there's anything here you are unsure about, or simply flat-out disagree with `PLEASE` feel free to reach out and share this with me so that everyone can potentially benefit from improved understanding.
-You can send me a message on Twitter [here](https://twitter.com/faanross), of feel free to email me [here](mailto:moi@faanross.com).

-So without any further preamble, ***LET'S GET IT***.
+And that's all you need to know, so now, without any further preamble, ***LET'S GET TO IT***.

 {{< figure src="/img/randy01.gif" title="" class="custom-figure" >}}

 ***

-# 1. Setting up our Virtual Environment
+# 1. SETTING UP OUR VIRTUAL ENVIRONMENT
-# Introduction
+# 1.1 INTRODUCTION

 In this section we'll set up the three VMs we'll need for the course - Windows 10 (Victim), Kali Linux (Attacker), Ubuntu 20.04 (Post-Mortem Analysis).
 First we'll download the iso files, then we'll install the operating systems, and finally we'll configure them.

-# Requirements
+# 1.2 REQUIREMENTS

 {{< figure src="/img/tripleram.gif" title="" class="custom-figure" >}}

 I do want to give you some sense of the hardware requirements for this course, however I also have to add that I am not an expert in this area. ***AT ALL.*** So I'll provide an overview of what we'll be running, as well as what I think this translates to in terms of host resources (ie your actual system).
-But please - if you disagree with my estimation and believe you can finagle your way to getting the same results by adapting the process, then I salute you for that is the *way of the hacker*.
+But please - if you disagree with my estimation and believe you can get the same results by adapting the process, then please do so.
+After all - this is the *way of the hacker*.

+{{< figure src="/img/thehacker.gif" title="" class="custom-figure" >}}

-As mentioned above, we'll have 3 VMs, however, at any one moment there will only be a `maximum of 2 VMs running`.
-For each of these VMs I recommend the following broad system resources:
+As mentioned above, we'll create 3 VMs in total, however, at any one moment there will only be a `maximum of 2 VMs running concurrently`.
+For each of these VMs I recommend the following system resources:
 - min 2 (ideally 4) CPU cores
 - min 4 (ideally 8) GB RAM
 - around 60 GB HD space (allocated)